Uber lands $1 billion from SoftBank, Toyota for self-driving unit

-SAN FRANCISCO (Reuters) - Uber’s autonomous vehicle unit has raised $1 billion from a consortium of investors including SoftBank Group Corp , giving the company a much-needed funding boost for its pricey self-driving ambitions on the eve of its public stock offering.
+SAN FRANCISCO, April 18 (Reuters) - Uber’s autonomous vehicle unit has raised $1 billion from a consortium of investors including SoftBank Group Corp, giving the company a much-needed funding boost for its pricey self-driving ambitions on the eve of its public stock offering.

 Reuters had reported in March talks of the investment in ATG, which has locations in Pittsburgh, San Francisco and Toronto.